Mafiameower/Powershell/README.md

 ~~*Add switch -includeAll to get all information from user, not just what is provided above.*~~ **DONE!**

 *add -includeManager switch for more information on manager.*
+    Maybe can use -No manager instead.

 ### Update-MgManager
-Use graph to update manager by simply entering username and manager username.
+Use graph(Update-MgUserManager) to update manager by simply entering username and manager username.

 ### Get-Email-User-List
 Use Graph to get list of users in an Email.
 Working to ensure this encompasses all Email type options.